 Responsibility for executive management of the University and its direction rests with the Vice-Chancellor, who is also Chief Executive of the organisation and leads the University Executive Team.

 Professor Peck was raised in Skelmersdale in Lancashire and attended Ormskirk Grammar School.
+He was only the second member of his family to attend university.

-He graduated from the University of Bristol with a BA in Philosophy in 1981, the first step in his engagement with further and higher education.
+He graduated from the University of Bristol with a BA in Philosophy in 1981, the first step in his life-long engagement with further and higher education.
 His second was a Diploma in Personnel Management at what was then Bristol Polytechnic where he learnt to appreciate the career benefits of vocational education and which led to him being recruited onto the National Health Service graduate management training scheme in 1982.

 Over the next few years he studied for a Diploma in Health Services Management through a correspondence course (the distance learning of its day) and a p/t Masters in Social Policy and Administration at the University of Nottingham.